Technigo/part-2-application-test/README.md

-# Application test for the part 2 of the Technigo frontend boot camp
+# Application test for the second part of the Technigo frontend boot camp

 We're happy that you are applying for the second part of our boot camp.
-The second part involves a lot of React and Node.js so we would like to check that you are up to speed with more basic HTML, CSS and JavaScript before we offer you a seat so that we all can move forward in the same speed.
+The second part involves a lot of React and Node.js so we would like to check that you are up to speed with more basic HTML, CSS and JavaScript before we offer you a seat.
+This is so that we all can move forward in the same speed.

-Therefore, we would like to see how you solve this assignment and know your way of using git and github.
-After you have finished the assignment we would like to know a bit more about yourself and why you would like to enter this program.
+Therefore, we would like to see how you solve this assignment and that you know your way of using git and github.
+After you have finished the assignment we would like to know a bit more about yourself and why you would like to enter this program in the written application below.

 Fill in this application after you have solved this assignment.